Mark Stewart (footballer): Falkirk

 Born in Glasgow, Stewart played youth football with Celtic and Partick Thistle, and spent his early senior career with Falkirk, where he started his professional football career.
 In the 2006–07 season, Stewart made one appearance as a substitute in Falkirk's 5–0 Scottish League Cup victory over Cowdenbeath, scoring within two minutes of his professional debut.

 Ahead of the 2007–08 season, Stewart, along with Brian Allison, Scott Arfield and Chris Mitchell impressed manager John Hughes in a pre-season friendly.
 In early November 2007, Stewart joined Scottish Third Division side Stranraer on a five-week loan.
 Stewart made eight appearances, scoring six times.
 Upon his return to Falkirk, Stewart remained on the substitute bench until on 16 February 2008 when he made his debut, coming on as a substitute on 83rd minute for Carl Finnigan, in a 4–0 win over St Mirren.
 Shortly making his league debut for Falkirk, Stewart continued to remain on the substitute bench towards the end of the season and made two more appearances.

 The following season proved to be Stewart's breakthrough.
 He scored in the second round of the Scottish League Cup in a 3–1 win over Raith Rovers.
-Stewart then scored his first league goal in a 2–1 loss to Inverness CT.
+Stewart then scored his first league goal in a 2–1 loss to Inverness Caledonian Thistle.
 He continued to play in 26 further games during the season, often playing out of position, scoring once more in the return fixture against Inverness on 21 March 2009 in a 4–0 win.

 The 2009–10 season started with Stewart signing a new one-year contract.
 Upon signing, new manager Eddie May said he wanted Stewart to make an impact ahead of the new season.
 Stewart was expected to make his Europa League debut against Vaduz in July 2009, but a groin injury prevented him from doing so; eventually, Falkirk were eliminated after losing 2–0 in the second leg.
 Stewart scored his first goal of the season in a 3–3 draw against Celtic on 9 November 2009.
 A few weeks later, Stewart soon suffered a groin injury and was unable to play until late January 2010.
 He scored his second goal of the season on 27 March 2010 in a 3–1 loss to Hibernian.
 Towards the end of the season, Falkirk were relegated to the Scottish First Division after a draw with Kilmarnock.

 After relegation, the club was able to rebuild the squad.
 Stewart soon become a key player and the club's primary striker.
 At the end of the 2010–11 season, Stewart was the club's top scorer with 17 goals (including cup competitions), but the club was unable to bounce back to the Scottish Premier League.
 Stewart was also the division's joint-top scorer (alongside Kris Doolan) with fifteen league goals.
 During the season, Stewart would score four braces, including in a 4–3 win over Hearts in the last 16 of Scottish League Cup on 21 September 2010.